 The following laboratory tests may be helpful in the evaluation of hidradenitis suppurativa:

 Other studies that may be helpful include the following:

 Ultrasonography of the hair follicles and dermal thickness in hidradenitis suppurativa patients may reveal abnormalities in the deep part of the follicle.

 See Workup for more detail.

-Medical management is recommended in early stages, whereas surgery should be performed as early as possible after the formation of abscesses, fistulas, scars, and sinus tracts.
+Medical management is recommended in early stages, whereas surgery should be performed after the formation of abscesses, fistulas, scars, and sinus tracts.

 Conservative treatment may include the following: